MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-import-export.md

 ![Example of uploading file to Account entity](./media/data-platform-import-export/upload-account.png)

-- Once the file is uploaded and Mapping Status is green, click **Import** in the top right corner.
+- After the file is uploaded and Mapping Status is green, click **Import** in the top right corner.
 If you encounter errors during mapping, please refere to section below to navigate and fix the mapping errors

 ![Example of successful Mapping status and Import button](./media/data-platform-import-export/success-map-imp.png)